schollz/schollz.github.io.old/content/post/wordpress.md

 ---
-title: "Using wordpress with docker"
+title: "Using Wordpress with Docker"
-date: 2017-09-27T13:54:51-06:00
+date: 2017-01-11T13:54:51-06:00
-draft: true
 tags: [coding]
 slug: wordpress-on-docker
 ---

 I like wordpress, but it is very intensive to get working, as it uses a lot of PHP and requires SQL.
 Of course, nowadays you can do everything in Docker, so here is my method for getting wordpress to work great on Docker.

-For info, I was able to make 2 blogs run on the smallest DigitalOcean droplet.
+Using Docker, I was able to get 2 blogs run on the smallest DigitalOcean droplet (which was already running two dozen other things).
 Each blog required 360MB of RAM, and the total Docker space was 3.1G.

+The following instructions will enable you to go from zero to Wordpress in about six minutes.

 ### Setup